 Most arrangements are entered into with the best of intentions and each party will have their own expectations from the arrangement.
-However it’s best to look at the practical implications for everyone affected before entering into such an arrangement.
+However, it’s best to look at the practical implications for everyone affected before entering into such an arrangement.
 Difficult questions must be asked.

-What is the state of the elderly parent’s physical and mental health?
+What is the state of the elderly parents’ physical and mental health?
 Is it expected to change over the short to medium term?
-Will the child provide all the care or will community or home care be needed?
+Will the child provide all the required care, or will community or home care also be needed?
 Will the child have to take time off work to provide care?
-If so, how will this impact on the child’s income and career?
+If so, how will this impact the child’s income and career?
 Will the child and their family cope with caring for the parent over the long-term as care needs increase?
 What will happen when proper care can no longer be provided at home or either party decide that the arrangement does not work?
 What are the provisions for the parent’s accommodation if the home is sold such as in the event of foreclosure by a lender, bankruptcy or relationship breakdown?

 When paying for a granny flat arrangement the parent should consider their own personal needs and ensure that they will still have enough funds if they ever need to enter residential aged care in the future.
-In addition, they should review their estate planning arrangements as a significant transfer of their estate to one child may cause discontent among other potential beneficiaries.
+In addition, they should review their estate planning arrangements as a significant transfer of their estate to one child may cause discontent amongst other potential beneficiaries.
 It’s important to discuss the arrangement with family and reach an agreement to reduce future challenges which might end up in court.

 While many arrangements are informal, there may be merit in having a formal arrangement to protect the interests of both parties.
 This requires them to enter into a legal contract.
 An important consideration with granting a legal right to occupy is the capital gains tax (CGT) impact on the grantor.

 CGT event D1 happens when a legal right to occupancy is granted.
 A right of occupancy is a right to live in a property for life or for a certain term.
 A right of occupancy doesn’t include the right to income from the property (as in a legal life interest).
 According to Tax Ruling TR 2006/14, a grantor realises a capital gain/loss if the payment for the right is more or less than the incidental costs of creating the right.
 As the parties are not arms-length the grantor is taken to receive capital proceeds equal to the market value of the right if payment is more or less than market value.
-However, if there’s no payment at all no capital gain or loss arises.
+However, if there’s no payment at all, no capital gain or loss arises.